Haberdashers' Boys' School: Buildings and grounds

-Academics
+Academic attainment

-The school admits pupils based upon a school-specific competitive examination (not the Common Entrance Paper) at either 11+ or 13+ (with entry into the preparatory school at 4+, 5+, or 7+).
+The school admits pupils based upon a school-specific competitive examination (not the Common Entrance Paper) at either 11+ or 13+ (with entry into the preparatory school at 4+ or 7+).
 Oxbridge offers statistics are as follows:

 Older averages (2001–2006) placed the school at nineteenth in the country.

 The school was ranked 15th by The Sunday Times in their 2006 Parent Power feature on the best independent schools, down from 12 in the previous year.
 According to the Times rankings, Habs came 12th (out of 1,150 schools) in GCSE rankings and 72nd (out of 939) at A-level, though this is largely because most boys at Habs only took three A-levels, and so received a lower total score than other comparable schools.
 In the same year, the Telegraph placed Habs in 15th place based on A- and AS-level results, and 8th (out of 2703) in their full list ranked by average score per A-level entry.

 In the 2015 private school League tables, The Telegraph placed the School 10th in the country for GCSE and achieved a 74% overall A* grade.
 Similarly, at A-Level, the school gained several places and was listed at 7th in the country having received 83% A*-A grades.

 For the main academic subjects taken by boys to GCSE (which consist of mathematics, the sciences, and English), IGCSE papers are written.
 Mathematics and the sciences use Edexcel IGCSE papers; English use AQA papers and the humanities – the school offers history, geography, and theology and philosophy – write the Cambridge International Examinations.
-The modern foreign languages department (MFL) also uses Cambridge International Examinations.
+The modern foreign languages department (MFL) also uses Cambridge International Examinations, apart from Spanish, which will start using the AQA specification from the 2024–25 year.
 Those pupils in the higher sets may sit an additional paper from the Institute of Linguistics.
-The head of Maths is currently Andy Ward, the head of English is Ian Wheeler, and the head of science is Dr Hobbs.